Litia Tikoisuva: Biography

 She has won five medals at the Asia Pacific Bowls Championships including the women's singles gold medal at the 2005 Championships in Melbourne.

 In 2019, she won a gold medal at the Pacific Games in the singles event and in 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.
 In 2022, she competed in the women's singles and the women's pairs at the 2022 Commonwealth Games.

+In 2023, she was selected as part of the team to represent Fiji at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.